reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 [ec2-user@ip-172-31-31-48 ~]$

 ```
-As we can see, we have logged in as `ec2-user` and can execute commands in the linux shell.
+As we can see, we have logged in as `ec2-user` and can execute commands in the Linux shell.

 ## Connecting to the EC2 Windows Instance
-To connect to a Windows instance, we first retrieve the initial administrator password using the private key file and then enter this password when we connect to our instance using Remote Desktop.
+We connect to an EC2 Windows instance with a Remote Desktop client.
+For Windows AMIs, the private key file is required to obtain the initial administrator password to log into our instance.
+Let us retrieve this password using the private key file by performing the following actions in the EC2 console:

+{{% image alt="EC2 Windows instance generate password" src="images/posts/aws-ec2/win-gen-pwd.png" %}}

+As we can see here, we have specified the connection method as a `standalone RDP client` which gives us the option to download the Remote Desktop file and get the password.
+We have downloaded the Remote Desktop file and saved it as `ec2-54-235-20-109.compute-1.amazonaws.com.rdp`.

 The name of the administrator account depends on the language of the operating system.
 For example, for English, it's `Administrator`.

-{{% image alt="EC2 Windows instance generate password" src="images/posts/aws-ec2/win-gen-pwd.png" %}}

-For Windows AMIs, the private key file is required to obtain the password used to log into our instance.

-## Important EC2 Configurations : Volumes, Security Groups
-When creating the instance earlier we had specified the AMI and instance type for creating the EC2 instance.
-We had accepted default values for all other configurations.
-However, in most real-life situations we need to configure those properties when creating EC2 instances.

-`ec2-54-235-20-109.compute-1.amazonaws.com.rdp`
+We initiate the connection with our Windows EC2 instance by running the Remote Desktop file as shown below:

 {{% image alt="EC2 Windows instance generate password" src="images/posts/aws-ec2/win-connecting.png" %}}
 {{% image alt="EC2 Windows instance generate password" src="images/posts/aws-ec2/win-login.png" %}}

+We log in to the EC2 Windows instance by providing the password generated using the private key file earlier.

-If our instance is joined to a domain, we can connect to our instance using domain credentials you've defined in AWS Directory Service.
-On the Remote Desktop login screen, instead of using the local computer name and the generated password, use the fully-qualified user name for the administrator (for example, corp.example.com\Admin), and the password for this account.
+If our instance is joined to a domain, we can connect to our instance using the Remote Desktop client with domain credentials defined in AWS Directory Service.

-Let us understand these important configurations we set during creation of an EC2 instance

-### Adding Data Storage for EC2 Instance
+## Adding Storage for an EC2 Instance

+The EC2 instances created earlier were configured with a Root Storage Device which contained all the information necessary to boot the instance.
+A root storage device is created for an instance when we launch an instance from an AMI.

-EC2 provides the following data storage options for our instances.
-Each option has a unique combination of performance and durability:
+EC2 provides the following data storage options with each option having a unique combination of performance and durability:

-1. Elastic Block Store (EBS): We use EBS as a primary storage device for data that requires frequent and granular updates for example a write heavy database.
+1. Elastic Block Store (EBS): We use EBS as a primary storage device for data that requires frequent and granular updates for example a write-heavy database.
 EBS provides durable, block-level storage volumes that we can attach to a running instance.
 EBS provides the different volume types: General Purpose SSD (gp2 and gp3), Provisioned IOPS SSD (io1 and io2), Throughput Optimized HDD (st1), Cold HDD (sc1), and Magnetic (standard).
 They differ in performance characteristics and price, allowing you to tailor your storage performance and cost to the needs of your applications.
 For more information, see Amazon EBS volume types.
 2. EC2 instance store:
 3. EFS: We use an EFS file system as a common data source for workloads and applications running on multiple instances.EFS provides scalable file storage.
 4. S3: S3 provides access to reliable and inexpensive data storage infrastructure.

-Root Storage Device: The root storage device contains all the information necessary to boot the instance.
-A root storage device is created for an instance, when we launch an instance from an AMI.

-We can attach an EBS volume to any EC2 instance in the same Availability Zone.
-After we attach a volume, it appears as a native block device similar to a hard drive or other physical device.
+We can attach an EBS volume to an EC2 instance in the same Availability Zone.
+After we attach a volume, it appears as a native block device similar to a hard drive or another physical device.
 At that point, the instance can interact with the volume just as it would with a local drive.

-Let us create a EBS volume in the `us-east-1b` where our EC2 instance is running.

-### Networking
-VPC is a virtual network dedicated to an AWS account.
-When we launch an instance, we can select a subnet from the VPC.
-The instance is configured with a primary network interface, which is a logical virtual network card.
-The instance receives a primary private IP address from the IPv4 address of the subnet, and it is assigned to the primary network interface.
+### Controlling Incoming and Outgoing Connections to the EC2 Instance with Security Groups
+We control incoming and outgoing traffic to EC2 instances by configuring a security group.

+A security group is composed of inbound rules which control the incoming traffic to the EC2 instance, and outbound rules that control the outgoing traffic from the instance.

+We can specify one or more security groups when we launch an instance or even when the instance is running.

+Let us configure our EC2 instance to allow only SSH and HTTP requests.
+For this we will add two inbound rules to the security group associated with our EC2 instance as shown below:

+{{% image alt="EC2 security group" src="images/posts/aws-ec2/security-group.png" %}}

+Here we created two inbound rules:
+* for protocols SSH and port 22
+* for protocol HTTP and port 80.

+A security group is a tool for securing our EC2 instances, and we need to configure them to meet our security needs.

-### User Data
+### Initializing the EC2 Instance with User Data
 We can pass user data to the EC2 instance for performing common automated configuration tasks and run scripts after the instance starts.
 We can pass two types of user data to Amazon EC2: shell scripts and cloud-init directives.

 ```shell